fractalwrench/portfolio/content/posts/json-2-kotlin.md

 ---
 title: "Converting JSON to Kotlin"
 subtitle: "Generating Kotlin data classes using Square's KotlinPoet"
-date: 2018-03-09T00:00:00+00:00
+date: 2018-03-11T00:00:00+00:00
 ---

 Have you ever got bored writing Kotlin classes which serialise a JSON payload?

 Me too.
 Fortunately, we're going to write a Kotlin library that [automates the whole process](https://imgs.xkcd.com/comics/the_general_problem.png), using Square's awesome [KotlinPoet](https://github.com/square/kotlinpoet).

-We're then going to create a command-line tool and Spring Boot application and deploy both to production.
+We're also going to create a command-line tool and Spring Boot application, then deploy both to production.

 ## Creating the core Kotlin Library
 We'll start by generating an empty Kotlin project with a module named `core`.

 This module will contain all the conversion code, so we should define an API that encapsulates most of the gory details.
-Firstly, we'll need a method that converts a JSON `InputStream` to a Kotlin `OutputStream`:
+Firstly, we'll need a method that converts a JSON `InputStream` to an `OutputStream`:

 ```
 fun convert(input: InputStream, output: OutputStream, args: ConversionArgs)
 ```

-We'll also want to modify the source code at the time of generation, as several JSON serialisation libraries require annotations like `@SerializedName`.
-To achieve this we'll provide callbacks via a delegate:
+Several JSON serialisation libraries require annotations like `@SerializedName`.
+We'll provide callbacks via a delegate for each time a class or property is added, which will allow us to tack on annotations after the source has been generated:

 ```
 class Kotlin2JsonConverter(